 The most obvious sign that it’s time to seek out new corporate real estate is having more staffers than space to seat them.

 During and after the COVID-19 pandemic, however, other concerns might necessitate a move.
-Your company might need a space that allows for social distancing or serves as a gathering space rather than a sea of cubicles.
-Leadership might see better opportunities to expand to new markets to attract customers or staff members located elsewhere.
-Or your firm might need a space that’s smaller or less expensive than what you currently have.
-All these reasons and more will result in a wave of relocations and portfolio rebalancing in 2021 and beyond.
+Your company might need a space that serves as a gathering area or facilitate brainstorming rather than a sea of cubicles.
+Real estate leadership might see better opportunities to expand to new markets to attract customers or staff members located elsewhere.
+Having a competitive strategy that achieves employee satisfaction via workplace design, and balances corporate objectives is key.

-Your company’s key players in real estate planning should ask themselves this question: What’s the primary goal of our leasing strategy, and does our current real estate portfolio serve that strategy?
+Your corporate real estate leaders driving your workplace experience should ask themselves this question: What’s the primary goal of our leasing strategy, and does our current real estate portfolio serve that strategy?

 Don’t expect an obvious answer.
 Instead, seek input from throughout your company to help the real estate team make the right choice.
 Ask the C-suite what image it wants to project through real estate and how much money there is to spend.
 Consult with HR about what the staff needs in terms of space and personal work preferences.
 Ask IT what technical requirements an office, warehouse, or store must have, especially as technological needs morph and grow.
 In short, gather input from all business unit leaders so no detail or requirement is overlooked when it comes to your corporate real estate space requirements.

 The next question is this: What’s the minimum square footage we need for office space?
 The answer requires a close examination of what the on-site team looks like at this point.
 How many people come into the office regularly?
 Do they have dedicated desks, cubicles, or offices?
 Are people meeting in groups, and do those groups include clients?